songjeongjun320/ASU_FURI_Project/README.md

     # variance of laplacian
     variance = laplacian.var()
     return variance

+---

 By applying this function, we filter out only the clearest images, selecting just three clean and usable images for storage.
 This not only results in a cleaner dataset but also reduces processing time by approximately half.
 As a result, we believe that the system can now update the website within 2 minutes when a container passes through the gate.

+---

+This project not only automates a previously time-consuming manual process but also enhances accuracy and efficiency.
+It's a significant step towards smarter and more efficient logistics and supply chain management.

+---